tml/jekyll-heroku/_posts/2015-09-06-first-session-eero-pov.markdown

 ---

-*Sketch bond: Working on converting Sketch to his faith*
+*Sketch bond: Working on converting Sketch to my faith*

 *Throndir bond: Throndir is a good person and I trust them implicitly*